TriplyDB/Documentation/docs/triply-db/index.md

 ### Copy a SPARQL query

-The SPARQL queries could be copied to another account or an organization.
-To do that, go to three dots in the upper right corner of the query and choose copy option.
+Users can copy SPARQL queries to another account or an organization.
+To do that, click on three dots in the upper right corner of the query and choose the copy option.

 ![Copy query](copyQuery.png)